AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/in-store-pickup.md

 **Response:**

-Magento returns an array with success status and an array of error messages for each failed order.
+Commerce returns an array with success status and an array of error messages for each failed order.

 ```json
 {